.

 brainwashing.noun,.plural.brainwashings

-how to know if you are brainwashed is if you have a firm.opinion based on anyone else's recommendation, that is, after not having examined differing sides of information yourself, instead having accepted opinion as fact and true without inquiry to get all questions answered in finding out which makes the most sense, thus proving the approach in what some other one may be telling you, to be either false or correct (we got income tax, other taxes and many health cons by lack of caring enough to establish a safest, most reasonable approach to a subject in order to make an informed decision); brainwashed is having been duped; ramrodded into acceptance of things without receiving information for consideration; information readily accepted as true is often manipulation by those wanting you to accept it, that's why the court/justice/legal system is so very corrupt, see David Straight videos); indoctrination of ideas that others wish to impose for selfish reasons, such as political, religious, conspiratorial, including financial, aimed at altering an individual's convictions and attitudes, leading to replacing them with another set, that of those designed by and for the benefit of others who wish to maintain control to preserve their selfishnesses; application of a means of persuasion, such as an advertising campaign or repeated suggestion, often using fear tactics, in order to develop a specific.belief or motivation
+how to know if you are brainwashed is if you have a firm.opinion based on anyone else's recommendation, that is, after not having examined differing sides of information yourself, instead having accepted opinion as fact and true without inquiry to get all questions answered in finding out which makes the most sense.
+Brainwashed individuals are the non critical thinking ones, widely accepting lies presented as truths to them because they stupidly trust so-called authorities.
+How has this hurt society?
+Becsuse of this, we got income tax, other taxes and many health cons by lack of caring enough to establish a safest, most reasonable approach to a subject in order to make an informed decision; brainwashed is having been duped; ramrodded into acceptance of things without receiving information for consideration; information readily accepted as true is often manipulation by those wanting you to accept it, that's why the court/justice/legal system is so very corrupt, see David Straight videos); indoctrination of ideas that others wish to impose for selfish reasons, such as political, religious, conspiratorial, including financial, aimed at altering an individual's convictions and attitudes, leading to replacing them with another set, that of those designed by and for the benefit of others who wish to maintain control to preserve their selfishnesses and overall designs for others; brainwashing is application of a means of persuasion, such as an advertising campaign or repeated suggestion, often using fear tactics, in order to develop a specific.belief or motivation

 brainwash, brainwashed, brainwashing, brainwashes.transitive verbs